Telegram CEO Pavel Durov arrested at airport near Paris, French media reports

 French television news outlets TF1 TV and BFM TV also reported the arrest, citing unnamed sources, according to Reuters.

-He had just travelled from Baku, in Azerbaijan, another source close to the case told AFP.
+He had just traveled from Baku, Azerbaijan, another source close to the case told AFP.

 Durov was expected to appear in court on Sunday.